nhawryla/Personal-Projects/Project_2_Text_Recognition/ReadMe.md

 - Grayscale Conversion : Converting the image to grayscale simplified it by removing irrelevant color information, allowing the focus to remain on text features.

 - Thresholding : Applying a threshold helped separate darker text from lighter backgrounds, sharpening edges and improving text definition.
 A threshold value of 180 was selected because it provided an effective cutoff for handwritten text.
 In most test cases, the images contained dark text on white paper, making this value a practical choice for minimizing background interference while preserving text visibility.

+How to run :

+- install packages for sharp and google-cloud vision
+- create credentials for vision API and replace the downloaded json contents with "here" on line 7 [example : JSON.parse(JSON.stringify({"here"}));]
+- create a folder in the same directory called input_images
+- run the script and add a new image to the folder